Payday Loans: Fast Cash and Costly

-A recent Payday Lending in America (opens new window) report found that about 12 million people use payday loans for quick access to cash.
+A recent Payday Lending in America (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) report found that about 12 million people use payday loans for quick access to cash.
 These loans usually come with high fees and interest charges.
 Payday loans are also known by other names, including cash advance loans and check loans.
 People have different reasons for taking out a payday loan.
 But before you consider using a payday loan, make sure you fully understand all the loan features involved.

 Characteristics of a payday loan